RikuDaDev/PMplans/README.md

 *No min/max invites guaranteed

-Your ad will be sent to 10 or more servers*
+*Your ad will be sent to all the servers I work for*

+*I'll try to do be as active as I can in your server and post actively in PM channel ^^*

 **__Paid Plan__**